0xProject/rpc-gateway/README.md

   allowedNumberOfRetriesPerTarget: 2
   retryDelay: "10ms" # delay between retries

-  # The total number of re-routes (to the next healthy RPC target)
-  allowedNumberOfReroutes: 1

-  # Note: the maximum number of retries for a request = (1 + allowedNumberOfReroutes) * allowedNumberOfRetriesPerTarget

 healthChecks:
   interval: "5s" # how often to do healthchecks
   timeout: "1s" # when should the timeout occur and considered unhealthy